SkyAphid/ClearDialogue/README.md

 - Code-base has extremely detailed documentation that walks you through adding new functionality

 ## Dependencies
 ClearDialogue is configured to use Maven, so most of the required APIs will be downloaded automatically.
-The only other dependency you need to make sure you have is [my custom Windowing/Graphics API, Clear.](https://github.com/SkyAphid/Clear)
+The only other dependency you need to make sure you have is [Clear.](https://github.com/SkyAphid/Clear)

 ## Download
 [Get a runnable version of ClearDialogue on the releases page.](https://github.com/SkyAphid/ClearDialogue/releases)